microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 for j in range(5):
     A[2, j] *= 2.0
 ```
-And, of course, we could also unroll both dimensions, removing for-loops completely.
+And, of course, we can also unroll both dimensions, removing for-loops completely.

 ## `vectorize`
-Many modern target platforms support SIMD vector instructions.
-SIMD instructions perform the same operation on an entire vector of elements, all at once.
-By default, each dimension of an iteration space becomes a for-loop, but the `vectorize` instruction labels a dimension for vectorized execution, rather than for-looping.
+Many modern and advanced target platforms support SIMD vector instructions.
+These instructions perform the same operation on an entire vector of elements, all at once.
+By default, each dimension of an iteration space becomes a for-loop.
+However, the `vectorize` instruction labels a dimension for vectorized execution, rather than for-looping.

-For example, assume that the host supports 256-bit vector instructions, which means that its vector instructions operate on 8 floating-point elements at once.
-Imagine that we already have arrays `A`, `B`, and `C`, and that we write the following code:
+Assume that a host supports 256-bit vector instructions, indicating that its vector instructions operate on eight floating-point elements at once.
+Also, consider that we already have arrays `A`, `B`, and `C`, and we write the following code:
 ```python
 nest = acc.Nest(shape=(64,))
 i = nest.get_indices()